OtagoPolytechnic/DunedinIoT/index.md

 ## LoRaWAN Network
 LoRaWAN is a low-power, long-range wide area network standard devised by the LoRa Alliance.
 It is intended for long-life, battery operated sensor devices to communicate sensed data to a central server via one or more internet-connected gateway devices capable of receiving radio transmissions.

-## Our Goal:
-To research and develop an open LoRaWAN consisting of one or more gateway devices, multiple sensor devices, and a central server.
-All of this in the central Dunedin area, to provide access to user data for use in custom mobile/web/desktop applications.

 ### Current Status: